Kritikaadhikarii/Hactoberfest2025/WeatherApp/README.md

 - 🔍 Search weather by city name
 - 🌡️ Display temperature in Celsius
+- 🌡️ Display temperature in Celsius or Fahrenheit (toggle available)
 - 💧 Show humidity and wind speed
 - 🌤️ Dynamic weather icons based on conditions
 - ⚠️ Error message for invalid city names